Need to talk? Call 1800 882 436.

 Ovulation induction (OI)

-• start timed sexual intercourse
+• start having scheduled sexual intercourse at particular times

 In vitro fertilisation (IVF)